Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D27
+More SQL today.
+Setting up procedures to tidy up the profiled plans at work. fathoming out how to amend the profile for indiviadual HRGs.
+I’m not really happy with the way I have structured my planning model.
+I am running from view to view and it makes it quite trickey to unpick where to make changes.
+I’d like to have a go at improving next year but I will have a new career then.

 ### R1D26
 Dabbling with SQL today and started the CS50 Harvard course.
 Now need time to play with Scratch.